 Icon of the Seas offers Eastern and Western Caribbean itineraries yearround from Miami.
 All cruises include a stop at the line’s fun-filled private island, Perfect Day at Coco Cay, where teens will find more warm-weather activities waiting ashore.

-2. MSC Seashore (MSC Cruises)
+2. MSC World America (MSC Cruises)

-3. Norwegian Bliss (Norwegian Cruise Line)
+3. Norwegian Aqua (Norwegian Cruise Line)

 CRUISE DEALS: Kids sail free on these 8 cruise lines